ABOUT COMMUNITY SOLAR

 Pivot Energy and Community Solar

-Pivot began community solar operations in 2016 and has developed over 50 MW to date.
-Our team of experienced community solar professionals handles all aspects of project development in house, including development/EPC, land acquisition, project finance, project ownership, and system maintenance.
-As a Denver-based solar developer, we completed our first portfolio of projects in Colorado, and have since expanded into the Midwest with projects in Illinois and Michigan.
+Pivot began community solar operations in 2016 and has developed over 60 MW to date.
+Our team of experienced community solar professionals handles all aspects of project development in-house, including development/EPC, land acquisition, project finance, project ownership, and system maintenance.
+As a Denver-based solar developer, we completed our first portfolio of projects in Colorado, and have since expanded into the Midwest and the Northeast.
 Our projects serve a wide range of customers from businesses, non-profits, and schools, to low-income housing organizations and residents.

 Our services do not stop at developing community solar projects.
 In 2018, Pivot launched SunCentral, a proprietary community solar customer management platform designed to simplify and improve the developer and customer experience.
 As project developers ourselves, we saw a critical need in the market for a community solar management platform that provides infrastructure robust enough to manage the complexity of community solar programs while simplifying the experience for subscribers.